 A perpetual Member may transfer his Perpetual Membership to another Subordinate Lodge within this Grand Jurisdiction provided the Lodge being transferred to accepts his perpetual membership.
 It is the responsibility of the member to inform the Lodge of his Perpetual Membership and his desire to transfer his Perpetual Membership to that Lodge.
 The Lodge may accept the Brother but not his Perpetual Membership, or the Lodge may require the Brother to contribute an additional amount to the Perpetual Membership Plan if the amount transferred is not sufficient.
 Once the conditions are met, and the Brother is accepted by the Lodge, the Lodge Secretary should inform the Chairman of the Perpetual Membership Committee.
-The Chairman of the Perpetual Membership Plan the monies received for such Perpetual Membership to the credit of the Lodge transferred to, regardless of by whom such Perpetual Membership was purchased.
+The Chairman of the Perpetual Membership Committee shall upon notice thereof cause to be transferred on the books of the Perpetual Membership Plan the monies received for such Perpetual Membership to the credit of the Lodge transferred to, regardless of by whom such Perpetual Membership was purchased.
 If the transferor's new Lodge is not a participating Lodge in the Plan, such transfer of membership shall automatically establish an account in the new Lodge's name, and all interest is to be credited to the member's new Lodge as herein provided.